Contact / FAQ

 How much longer will a Lithe deck last me?

 It’s impossible to say, but according to many customers it lasts them an average of 10 times longer.
 Some of these skaters would snap traditional maple boards daily, other skaters change boards after a few large chips and a hard bash to the tip, and yet others change decks when they feel a bit “soft” or “soggy.”
 What makes your board ready for retirement may be entirely different from others.

 Do your decks chip?

 It is possible to chip any exposed wooden areas.
-For example the sides of the Slate 2 can still chip.
+For example the sides of the Nex can still chip.
 However the nose and tail is almost impossible to chip, even after it becomes razor tailed.
 However the green polymer, may become dented after a very heavy impact, or get sliced from a very sharp object.
 This is extremely rare, and we have never seen it negatively affect performance of the deck.
 The green polymer is insanely tough compared to maple.